Throupy/scav-case-tracker/README.md

 - [ ] Modify "insights" page to be able to select a sample of cases and have the graphs display.
 Either by category, or by manually selecting with radio boxes.
 - [ ] Export functionality (export all Entries to JSON, CSV, etc)
 - [ ] Maybe some sort of 'executive summary' ?
+- [ ] Separate DEV and PROD configs